-That, my friend, is a very good question.
+If you are wondering why your kids don’t listen to you, you are on the right track.
 In parenting, investigating the “why” is key if you ever find yourself stuck.
 Kids are a puzzle, but if we take the time to study them and look beneath the surface to the underlying reason, we can often solve it.
-So by asking why, you are already on the right track.

 Reason #1: Because they are busy